-Home > The Arts - Middle Secondary - Advanced Contemporary Music
+Home > The Arts - Middle Secondary - Advanced Contemporary Music students of who have chosen the Contemporary Music stream.

 Middle Secondary - Advanced Contemporary Music

 Advanced Contemporary Music has a focus on developing student skills and knowledge in music and music-related industries.
 This course enables students to make a more informed choice of vocation or career pathways and develop skills that will enhance their employability within the Music Industry.